-State Incentives - New for 2019!
-On June 21, 2019, Washington State announced that the Department of Revenue is reinstating the Sales and Use Tax Exemption for purchases and installation of solar energy systems, effective July 1, 2019 until December 31, 2029.
+State Incentives In 2019, Washington State announced that the Department of Revenue would reinstate the Sales and Use Tax Exemption for purchases and installation of solar energy systems, effective July 1, 2019 until December 31, 2029.
 The exemption applies for systems that produce at least 1kW and up to 100kW AC electricity.
 100% of costs are eligible for the 8.1% (or more) sales and use tax exemption.
 More information is available here.

-Federal Incentives - 30% until December 31, 2019!
-The Renewable Energy Tax Credit commonly referred to as the Federal Tax Credit or ITC, provides a 30% federal tax credit for residential and commercial solar installations.
-The 30% credit is calculated from the total system cost.
+Federal Incentives The Renewable Energy Tax Credit commonly referred to as the Federal Tax Credit or ITC, provides a 26% federal tax credit in 2020 for residential and commercial solar installations.
+The 26% credit is calculated from the total system cost.
 This would include sales tax, permits, and fees, in addition to the materials and labor cost.
-The IRS also recently issued a private letter ruling allowing battery storage systems that are charged by solar to be eligible for the credit.
+The IRS also issued a private letter ruling allowing battery storage systems that are charged by solar to be eligible for the credit.

 To claim the tax credit for residential installations, you would need to fill out IRS Form 5695 and submit that with your federal tax filing.
 The credit is normally claimed for installations that were paid for during the tax year you are filing.
 For commercial installations you would use IRS Form 3468.